How to Apply for Financial Aid

 The FAFSA is a comprehensive form that gathers information about you, and your parents if you are a dependent student.
 To complete the FAFSA, you will need to have:

-Did you file your (and your parents, if dependent), tax return electronically?
+Was the tax return filed electronically?
 If so, you can access the IRS Data Retrieval Tool while completing the online FAFSA form to copy the required information from your tax return directly into the FAFSA.

 - Required information including your Social Security Number, Driver's License Number; email address, asset and investment information (checking, savings, mutual funds, stocks, bonds, real estate), and untaxed income not reported on your taxes.